mozartMiBciBA/-Data-Driven_-ScienceandEngineering_Ch2-/README.md

 This code script will show how to compute the Fourier Series in Python and Gibbs Phenomena that appear for discontinuous functions.

+4.- CH02_SEC02_1_DFT

+This video discusses how to compute the Discrete Fourier Transform (DFT) matrix in Python.
+In practice, the DFT should usually be computed using the fast Fourier transform (FFT).